AngelosTheodorakis/Data-Science-Projects/README.md

 <br>

-Below you can see an example of the image we created with Wordcloud.<br>
+Below you can see an example of the image I created with Wordcloud.<br>
 <img src="images/Vaggelis_Revolted_Blog.png" width="700" height="500" />

 ## [**Project 4 - Study of EKPA.**](https://github.com/AngelosTheodorakis/Data_Analysis_Projects/tree/master/EKPA_Postgraduate_study)